Hervé Bazile

-Hervé Bazile (born 18 March 1990) is a professional footballer who plays as a forward for Wasquehal.
+Hervé Bazile (born 18 March 1990) is a professional footballer who plays as a forward for CA Lisieux Football Pays d'Auge.
 Born in France, he played for the Haiti national team.

 Career

 Bazile made his professional football debut on 11 November 2008 in a 2–4 loss to Bordeaux in the 2008–09 edition of the Coupe de la Ligue coming on as a substitute playing 24 minutes.
 He made his league debut a month later on 5 December 2008 in a 0–0 draw against Montpellier again appearing as a substitute.

 International career

 Bazile played on the France U-19 squad.
 He formally switched allegiance to the Haitian national football team, and was on reserve squad for the 2015 Gold Cup.

 He made his Haiti national football team debut on 2 June 2019, in a friendly against El Salvador, as a starter.

 International goals

 Scores and results list Haiti's goal tally first.